EmilioRivera/fast-stegano/README.md

 # Steganography

-Quick repo doing steganography, inspired from this repository: https://github.com/kelvins/steganography, but using bitwise operations with Pillow-SIMD.
+Quick repo doing steganography, originally inspired from this repository: https://github.com/kelvins/steganography, but using bitwise operations with Pillow-SIMD.

-Also, module `linear_stegano.py` is based on `numpy` arrays which is still substianlly faster.
+As a more general solution, module `linear_stegano.py` is based on `numpy` arrays which is still substianlly faster.
 # Installation
 You need Python 3.x for this project.
 I suggest using [pyenv](https://github.com/pyenv/pyenv).
 Then you can create a virtual environment with